apache/tomcat-site/README.txt

    The documentation bundles will be downloaded and untarred into "${base.path}/tomcat-site-docs/"

-2. Set the version numbers in build.properties.default
+3. Set the version numbers in build.properties.default

-3. cd into your tomcat-site directory and execute one of the following
+4. Go into your tomcat-site directory and execute one of "release-x" targets in build.xml that corresponds to the version of Tomcat which documentation you are updating.

-   commands:
+   The commands are:

+   cd tomcat-site
    ant release-5
    ant release-6
    ant release-7

-4. Check the changes with "svn status" command.
+5. Check the changes with "svn status" command.

-   Remember there may be deleted / missing files (shown with '!') and new files (shown with '?').
+   You will see
+    a) Modified files ('M')
+    b) New files ('?')
+    c) Deleted/missing files ('!')

+   Apply "svn add" to the new files.
-   Apply "svn delete" and "svn add" on those files as needed.
+   Apply "svn delete" to the missing files.

-5. Commit the changes.
+6. Commit the changes.

-6. In the /www/tomcat.apache.org/ directory on people.a.o execute:

-   umask 002
-   svn up
+7. Check that all changes were committed: execute "svn status" command.
+   The expected result is that its output is empty.
+If it is not empty, repeat steps 5 & 6.

+8. Committed changes are reflected on the live site automatically.
+   Go to http://tomcat.apache.org/ and have fun.

 To update the documentation for Tomcat Native or Tomcat Connectors:
 ====================================================================

+If you are using "sparse" checkout, make sure that subdirectories for the relevant Tomcat components are fully present in your working copy.

+   The commands are:

+   cd tomcat-site
+   svn up --set-depth infinity docs/connectors-doc svn up --set-depth infinity docs/native-doc

 One way to update documentation is to: